8 Girl Reasons To Go For Sauna Sessions

 How many times a week should I use the sauna?

 You can use a sauna often during the week, and it is safe to do so.
 Usually, people spend about half an hour to about forty-five minutes per session.
 Trying out a sauna for the first time can feel relaxing, but a single sauna use will not have a substantial positive impact on the body.
-You should take a sauna regularly for the benefit.
+It would be best if you took a sauna regularly for the benefit.

 Because you sweat in a sauna, there is a risk of dehydration if you stay inside too long.
 The general rule is no longer than 10 to 15 mins as this will not put too much strain on your body.

-Yes, because saunas are designed to make you sweat, you need to give your body enough water to produce it.
+Yes, because saunas make you sweat, you need to give your body enough water to produce it.
 So yes, drink before, during, and after your sauna session to ensure you stay hydrated enough.
 Drink at least a pint, or as many as three, during this period.

 Importantly, it's never safe to drink alcohol in a sauna or go to a sauna intoxicated.
 Alcohol dehydrates and being intoxicated might result in you staying longer in the sauna than you need to.